MonstrousSoftware/Duck-Land/README.md

 - DONEUsing the chunks we could polulate an infinite amount (like the terrain chunks)
 - DONE: LOD level could be determined per chunk for faster allocation
 - Could use an indirect buffer to index the instance transforms, to exchange less data per frame (1 integer instead of 16 floats).
-Because the locations are static, they are just allocated to different LOD models over time.
+Because the locations are static, they are just allocated to different LOD models over time.  ==> Have tried this using an SSBO, but performance was worse.

 - we could perhaps avoid the copying of the FloatBuffer performed by setInstanceData() if we get hold of the buffer via InstanceData.getBuffer() (but Mesh.instances is package private).
 - can we avoid wasting some much memory on a temp FloatBuffer?